 Nevada's leadership team looked at other states' progress on graduation rate improvement and set targets to match the best rates of growth.
-The graduation rate has grown significantly over the last five years, from 62% in 2010-11 to 73.55% in 2016,80.85% in 2017, and 83.17% in 2018..
+The graduation rate has grown significantly over the last five years, from 62% in 2010-11 to 73.55% in 2016.